 Stranahan High School in Fort Lauderdale will receive $100,000 in furniture and equipment to create a media center that includes a mindfulness area, recharge sharing nook, screen-printing studio, VR Hub and an eSports Zone.
 Belle Glade Elementary School near West Palm Beach is getting $25,000 in furnishings to redesign its media center – including a designated Early Childhood space.

 The donations are part of the Extra Yard Makeover Project, an annual tradition of giving in which School Specialty and the CFP Foundation team up to create more dynamic learning environments within schools where the National Championship game is being played.
 The foundation chooses the schools that will benefit from the makeovers, and School Specialty works with them to design modern environments that support more active and engaging learning.

 This year’s donations also include cutting-edge technology to help the schools deliver in-person instruction safely during the pandemic.
-Stranahan is getting an intelligent robot from UBTECH that uses UV-C rays to disinfect learning spaces, protecting students and staff from COVID-19 and other pathogens.
-Belle Glade is getting a TRIO Plus portable air filter from Field Controls to accomplish the same task in its new media center.
+Belle Glade is getting a TRIO Plus portable air filter from Field Controls for state-of-the-art air treatment in its new media center.